 Your address will look more professional as your address will look like the following format:

 If people searched for your business, it will show a real office or storefront.

 Unlike a PO box, a commercial business address can be used to receive mail and packages from all couriers.
 That means important documents or check payments can be sent to you via FedEx or UPS.

 The business address will protect your privacy and personal information from showing up on the Internet or in a public database.
 You can safely use it for any purpose without worrying about your personal home safety and security.

 While the benefits are great, the cost of getting a commercial business address is traditionally high.
 This is because you usually have to sign a long 1-3 year lease to rent a space that you may not even use.
 However, there are now other ways to get a commercial business address without the associated high costs and long commitments.

 Which Type of Business Address is Right for Me

 While a home address or PO box will work for starting your new business, you should seriously consider moving to a commercial business address if you care about a professional image and privacy.
 If you want your business to look professional a commercial business address will attract more customers and create more credibility, as well as protect your personal privacy and information.
 In some instances, it may even be required to register your LLC or Corporation or to open a business bank account and will only accept a physical address for your business bank account.

 Are You Ready For A Commercial Business Address?

 You’re ready to get your business going on the right foot!
-There a couple of options that you can select from when it comes to your commercial business address.
-Here are 5 Ways to Get a Business Address for Your Startup.
+There are a couple of options that you can select from when it comes to your commercial business address.